 Comprehensive data capture to meet regulations

 Manual inspection was time consuming because to meet international standards of tank inspection (API 650/653), you need to accurately collect multiple datapoints, including diameter measurements, roundness, verticality of the tanks and settlement of the contents.
 This is in addition to measuring the volume of production, which is vital information for the business.

-By capturing a 3D image of the tanks, the RTC360 scanners collect this information within minutes, and Teik Wei’s team can extract it from the point cloud.
-He explains, “This analysis process is done by the Cyclone 3DR software which is dedicated for calibration and silo inspection according to international standards.”
+By capturing a 3D image of the tanks, the RTC360 scanners collect this information within minutes, the project team can extract it from the point cloud.
+A PT Wilmar spokesperson explains, “This analysis process is done by the Cyclone 3DR software which is dedicated for calibration and silo inspection according to international standards.”

 Easy-to-use software reduces training time

 Because the objective of the project to introduce 3D laser scanning was to improve efficiency, the new technology could not make extra demands on the team’s time.
-Teik Wei and his team have found the solution easy to use and training has been minimal: “Leica Geosystems products are easy to set up and operate, so it did not take much time for us to study.”
+A spokesperson from PT Wilmar found the solution easy to use and training has been minimal, “Leica Geosystems products are easy to set up and operate, so it did not take much time for us to study.”

 The lightweight portable laser scanners have had a positive impact on the way the team works.
 Fewer people need to be on site doing the inspections freeing up time to work on data analysis.
-Teik Wei explains, “[We had a] limitation in human resources to do data processing.
+PT Wilmar's spokesperson explains, “[We had a] limitation in human resources to do data processing.
 Having the RTC360 in use takes few people to do the fieldwork (only one or two) while the other team members can be processing the data in the office.”

 Improved safety and fewer interruptions to production